causalClaims/causalClaims/index.md

 ![Subtask-2](subtask-2.png)

 ## Dataset and competition details:
 We are currently providing a sample dataset and will be releasing the full training data soon.
-Our dataset is built from Reddit posts and to respect the user's privacy we are not releasing the dataset directly.
+Our dataset is built from Reddit posts and to respect the users' privacy we are not releasing the dataset directly.
 Instead, we are only providing Reddit post ids, annotations, and a script.
 Participants can use the script to obtain the data and merge it with the provided annotations.
 If users choose to delete their post, the script won't be able to get it.

 ### Sample dataset